7 Strategies to Increase Marketing ROI for Ecommerce

 Online shoppers differ in their preferences and interests.
 This can become a challenge with content personalization, as brands have to create relevant experiences for multiple customer segments.
 So what does this look like in practice and how do you make it scalable?

 The first step is collecting information on user behavior.
-ECommerce brands should be tracking the pages users visit, what products interest them and how often they buy something or convert with the store.
+Ecommerce brands should be tracking the pages users visit, what products interest them, and how often they buy something or convert with the store.

 These are just some examples of what to measure.
-You can collect and analyze information in many ways when you start creating personalized eCommerce page content.
+You can collect and analyze information in many ways when you start creating personalized ecommerce page content.

 You can even integrate online polls and questionnaires to ask store visitors additional questions and learn about their preferences, just like this example below: